M. Tia Johnson

 B.A., Hampton; M.S., War College; J.D., Temple; LL.M, U.S. Army JAG School; LL.M, UVA

-Professor Johnson is a retired U.S. Army Judge Advocate specializing in international and national security law.
-In 2002, she became the first African-American female to be selected to the rank of Colonel in the Judge Advocate General’s Corps’ 227-year history.
-Throughout her 30-year career, she served in a variety of judge advocate positions.
+Professor Johnson retired from the U.S. Army Judge Advocate General’s Corps, where she specialized in international and national security law.
+In 2002, she became the first African-American female to be selected to the rank of Colonel in the U.S. Army's JAG Corps' 227-year history.
 In her final assignment, she served as the Senior Military Assistant to the Department of Defense General Counsel.
-Immediately prior, she served as the Special Assistant for Legal and International Security Affairs in the DoD Office of Legislative Affairs.
-In that role, she helped stand-up the Congressional Investigations Unit, and handled multiple Congressional investigations into Guantanamo Detainees, WikiLeaks, and the Osama bin Laden raid.

 In addition to being a frequent presenter at various law schools, Professor Johnson’s previous academic experience includes serving as the Waldemar A. Solf Chair of International Law at the U.S. Army’s Judge Advocate Generals’ School, in Charlottesville, Virginia, where she taught courses in national security law, intelligence law, interagency processes, and the Law of War.
 After the September 11 attacks, she developed a new course on Homeland Defense and helped co-author the accompanying Handbook.
 Early in her career, she served as a Special Assistant U.S. Attorney in the District of New Jersey.